alexpate/www/_drafts/5-things-consider-before-building-your-living-styleguide.md

 {% image 2016/12/styleguides-importing.jpg %}

 For example, consider how the styleguide is going to be imported in to your projects?
-Maybe you're a Ruby company, so bundling it as a Gem would work.
+Maybe you're a Ruby developer, so bundling it as a Gem would work.
 Or maybe you would prefer to use NPM.
 Whatever you use, just be aware of the impacts that these transports will have on your code.
-And likewise, try to stay aware that what may be _the_ package manager of today, might not be the first choice in 6 months time.
+And likewise, remember that what may be _the_ package manager of today, might not be the first choice in 6 months time.

 I'm a big fan of how the GDS team deal with this.
 They have three repositories, one which is the main repo which holds the 'actual' styleguide and has no bias towards any language.
 And two others that consume this and wrap it to be an NPM module/Gem.